starswap/rn-trainboard/README.md

 6. Install the Expo Go app on your phone from the Play Store/App Store.
 7. Run the code!
      - Run in development mode with hot reloading with `npm start`
-     - To view the app on your own device:
-         - Navigate to the developer tools URL given in the console
-         - Change the connection mode to "Tunnel"
+     - If you have changed environment variables or otherwise want to clear the Expo cache, run `npm run start:clean`
-         - Scan the QR code with the Expo Go app
+     - To view the app on your own device, simply scan the QR code in the command line with the Expo Go app
      - Once loaded, making code changes in VS Code should hot-reload in the app
+     - The npm commands are set up to run Expo in Tunnel mode.
+For more options, visit the localhost link given when you run the code in the browser and change the configuration in the browser-based developer tools.

 ### Running on a Simulator